 You will hear references to the philosopher Friedrich Nietzsche in some of this material.

-- Link to the Wikipedia entry for Friedrich Nietzsche – required to read the first two paragraphs at minimum and as much as you want after that: http://en.wikipedia.org/wiki/Friedrich_Nietzsche
+- Link to the Wikipedia entry for Friedrich Nietzsche – read the first two paragraphs at minimum and as much as you want after that: http://en.wikipedia.org/wiki/Friedrich_Nietzsche

 WRITING: Short paragraphs: The Brücke group and Die Blaue Reiter:

-- Complete the short paragraphs about the two major German Expressionist groups.
+- Complete the two short paragraphs about the two major German Expressionist groups.
 Bring this to class for in-class peer review.
-I will check these in, but not collect them.
+I will check these in.

 Remember / FYI: